-If you have a federally-negotiated rate and would like to include indirect costs, complete the information requested in this section.
+If you have a Federally-negotiated rate and would like to include indirect costs, complete the information requested in this section.
 Use the data from your organization's current indirect cost rate agreement.

 - Identify your cognizant agency.
-You may use acronyms such as HHS, ED, and ONR. - Select the type of rate (final, predetermined, provisional, or fixed carry-forward) from the dropdown menu.
-Important: You may only use a Research rate for NEA Research Grants or NEA Research Lab awards. - Enter the approved rate. - Enter the rate's effective period (MM/DD/YY to MM/DD/YY).
+You may use acronyms such as HHS, ED, and ONR. - Select the type of rate (final, predetermined, provisional, or fixed carry-forward) from the dropdown menu. - Enter the approved rate. - Enter the rate's effective period (MM/DD/YY to MM/DD/YY).
 This is not the period of performance of the project. - Enter the base. - Enter the amount of indirect costs you are claiming in the "Total Indirect Costs" field.